rashmic20/Team8_PyCrafters_PythonHackathon_DEC24/README.md

 This project is a part of the Numpy Ninja Python Hackathon Dec 2024.
-The objective is to optimize the organ procurement process, find inefficiencies in current practice, and recommend actionable insights through data analyses
+The objective is to optimize the organ procurement process, find inefficiencies in current practice, and recommend actionable insights through data analyses.